 No cost sharing or matching is required.
-Please note that federal grant requirements in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 C.F.R.
-Part 200) apply to the entire grant award, including both the federal and non-federal funds.
+Please note that federal grant requirements in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Part 200) apply to the entire grant amount, including both the federal and the non-federal funds.